RobertMeakin/Argonaught/README.md

 `string APIPath`
 **Optional** *Default: "api/"*.
 This value needs to be found in the url in order for preflight GET requests to succeed.
 Only change if your api will not include 'api/' in the url.

+`bool VisualiseClaims`
+**Optional** *Default: false*.
+If true the claims will be printed under the access token in English.
+Otherwise, they are only encoded in the access token.

 ___